Source: Bureau of Economic Analysis, Per capita real GDP by state (chained 2009 dollars)

-After trending upwards through 2012, the job Creation rate both in Vermont and nationwide have dropped – from over 14% in 2012 to 11.4% in VT, 13.9% in the US for 2015.
+The upward trend in job creation following the Great Recession through 2012 has since tapered off.
+Job creation rates have dropped both in Vermont and nationwide, from over 14% in 2012 to 10.7% in Vermont and 13.4% in the US for 2016.
 Recent quarterly job numbers show leveling off continues.

 Vermont’s employment base consists of a great number of small employers.
 Economic growth two decades ago corresponded with expansion in the number of firms that are mid-sized for Vermont – with 20-499 employees – although these would be small by national standards.
 This group which creates much of the VT jobs base contracted severely in the recession and has not fully recovered.